-The Nominating and Corporate Governance Committee is chaired by John Beckert, who also serves as the Board's Lead Director.
+Dunia A. Shive chairs the Nominating and Corporate Governance Committee.
 The responsibilities of the Nominating and Corporate Governance Committee include the identification and recommendation of director candidates and the review of qualifications of directors for continued service on the Board.
 The Nominating and Corporate Governance Committee also has responsibility for shaping DallasNews' corporate governance practices, including the development and periodic review of the corporate governance guidelines and the Board committee charters and shares responsibility for senior executive succession planning.
-The Nominating and Corporate Governance Committee met four times in 2021.
+The Nominating and Corporate Governance Committee met four times in 2023.